rndmorris/Salis-Arcana/docs/thaumcraft_configuration.md

 ### Config Option: `warpWardId`
 Override the id of the Warp Ward potion effect.
 Set to -1 to auto-assign as normal.

+### Config Option: `improveTC4Rendering`
+Implements more efficient rendering methods into Thaumcraft, reducing the CPU overhead.